 By this stage, the price of ERUs had fallen to around \$1 per tonne and the ETS was running almost entirely on these and other foreign credits.
 Shortly afterwards, Minister Groser proposed another ban on credits from some particular project types to "maintain the integrity of the ETS".
-It would cover ERUs from the same type of industrial gas projects from which CERs were already banned, and credits of either type associated with hydro projects.54 The EU had already announced a ban on all of these back in 2011 (although it did not enter force until 2013).12 The Government followed through, but this did nothing to stem the overall flow of foreign credits into New Zealand.
-It was likely a sop to all those who had called for a quantitative limit, to give the appearance the Government was aware of concerns around environmental integrity and was looking into these issues at the time.
+It would cover ERUs from the same type of industrial gas projects from which CERs were already banned, and credits of either type associated with hydro projects.
+The EU had already announced a ban on all of these back in 2011 (although it did not enter force until 2013).
+The Government followed through, but this did nothing to stem the overall flow of foreign credits into New Zealand.
+It was likely a sop to all those who had called for a quantitative limit, to give the appearance the Government was doing something.
+Importantly though, it further highlights that the Government was aware of concerns around environmental integrity and was looking into these issues at the time.